 Colorants are often based on chemicals, derived from oil that can actually hinder your body and its healing properties.

 Your skin is a living breathing part of your body that needs vitamins and moisture to stay healthy.
-The perfect moisturizer is one that is vitamin rich, prevents dry and ashy looking skin, and quickens the healing process.
-The moisturizer should allow the skin to breath, leaving your tattoo area feeling fresh and clean.
+The perfect moisturizer is one that is vitamin-rich, prevents dry and ashy looking skin, and quickens the healing process.
+The moisturizer should allow the skin to breathe, leaving your tattoo area feeling fresh and clean.

 This is incredibly important for the first few days of healing.
 In fact, for the first few weeks, it’s recommended that you apply a moisturizer daily.
 Natural oils are perfect here and carrier oils are particularly good at adding to and retaining skin’s moisture.
 Aloe Barbedensis Leaf Extract – more commonly known simply as aloe vera – provides a soothing barrier to the tattooed area.
 Jojoba performs a similar, protective barrier.
 It is essential that any moisturizer needs to protect the skin to prevent the formation of a scab and stave off peeling.

 Fragrance is a personal choice for a man.
 Those who have sensitive skin will prefer a fragrance-free option and a number of tattoo parlors recommend going fragrance-free as well.
 Note: unscented lotions may actually contain a chemical fragrance to neutralize smells – it is best to avoid this ingredient as fragrance has been known to be highly irritable for many (source).